 E.g. in for a count of 4, out for 4.
-Other numbers will obviously work too.
+Other numbers obviously work too.

 E.g. in for 4, out for 6, or in for 4, out for 8.
 Find what works for your breathing pattern.

-This can be great for a general boost of mindful awareness, particularly if you are interested in tuning in to how your body feels in more detail.
-It simply involves scanning your attention through your body, at whatever speed works for the situation you are in.
-It is helpful to start with a couple of slow deep breaths.
+This can be great for a general boost of mindful awareness, particularly if you are interested in tuning in to the detail of how your body feels.
+Simply scan your attention through your body, at whatever speed works for the situation.
+Start with a couple of slow, deep breaths.
 Mentally scan through the body, traditionally starting with the feet.
 Work your way up through legs, hips, torso, arms, hands, neck, head and face.
-You can add in as much detail as you like if you do have more time, or just guide your focus through those general areas if you want a quick check-in.
+You can add in as much detail as you like if you have more time, or just guide your focus through those general areas if you want a quick check-in.
 For a selection of short guided options for adults and children see below[iv].

 3 – Five Details

 Take a pause, whenever and wherever it occurs to you, to notice.
 It doesn’t need to be anywhere special.
 Take mental note of five details that would otherwise have passed you by.
-You can tune in to any or all of your senses here.
-Colours and shapes around you, how things move, the sensation of clothing or air against your skin, any sounds or smells that you notice.
-You can even choose to focus on a person, if you can manage it without freaking them out!
-It can be wonderful to really take in the details, especially of the people we love.
+You can tune in to any or all of your senses.
+Colours and shapes, how things move, the sensation of clothing or air against your skin, any sounds or smells that you notice.
+You might choose to focus on a person, if you can manage it without freaking them out!
+It can be wonderful to really take in the details, especially with people we love.

 4 – Mindful Walking

 All you need here is your body, and somewhere to walk – inside or out.
-You can check in with your body anytime you are walking anywhere.
-Bring focus to the sensory experience of walking.
+You can check in with your body anytime you are walking.
+Bring focus to the sensory experience.
 The rise and fall of your feet.
-The feel of the ground underneath you.
+The feel of the ground.
 How are your limbs moving?
 What can you hear?
 What can you see?

 5 – Mindful Eating

-We all know that feeling at the end of a meal when it feels like we missed the whole experience, because we ate on autopilot.
-In this mode it is easy to see how we lose connection with the signals our bodies are sending us about how hungry or thirsty we are, and what it is we really need.
+We all know that feeling at the end of a meal when we realise we missed it, because we ate on autopilot.
+In this mode it is easy to see how we lose connection with the signals our bodies are sending about how hungry or thirsty we are, and what it is we really need.
 There are many foods common in the modern western diet that are addictive in various ways, which throws another bag of spanners in the works.
 The foods our bodies are asking for are also easy to confuse with what we crave for emotional reasons, such as comfort, sadness, or sometimes simply habit.